What is your expected return on SIP for 5 years in Nifty 50?

 But If not a SIP then What?

-Is there any alternate investment strategy through which retail investors can generate at least a low-double digit return of 11% to 12% per annum, if they stay the course with their investment journey in a disciplined manner with a SIP for 5 Years?
+Is there any alternate investment strategy through which retail investors can generate at least a low-double digit return of 11% to 12% per annum, if they stay the course with their investment journey in a disciplined manner with the best SIP for 5 Years?

 Well, please stay tuned, because that’s exactly what we would be discussing in our upcoming blogs.